Nubro24/KSP_Starship-kOS-Interface/README.md

 - This fork is currently worked on by Nubro.

 ### Known Issues:
+- Ship Catches might be inconsistent in certain scenarios
 - **Multiple ships/towers of the same name:**
     - Can cause issues where the wrong ship gets loaded during launch.
 - Booster come short of a tower catch, due to descent aero glitches